neo/sg-dash-interestings/interestings.md

 - [Sum: Stories of the Afterlife](https://en.wikipedia.org/wiki/Sum:_Forty_Tales_from_the_Afterlives) is a fun book.
 - [Getting Started with Spring Boot](https://www.youtube.com/watch?v=sbPSjI4tt10) is a good intro video to Spring Boot from Pivot Josh Long.
 - [The Unreasonable Effectiveness of Dynamic Typing for Practical Problems](https://vimeo.com/74354480) is a video that shows how dynamic typing can be more helpful than static typing.
+- [Lemurs and Parrots grok numbers](http://www.bbc.co.uk/programmes/p03chccc) is a video from the BBC.